l2beat/l2beat/website/src/content/pages/Faq/faq.md

 - **Optimistic Rollups** (ORU) - Fraud Proofs with data on L1 Ethereum,
 - **Validium** (VAL) - Validity Proofs with data kept off-chain,
 - **Plasma** (PLA) - Fraud Proofs with data kept off-chain.
+- **State Pools** (STP) - Fraud Proofs with data kept off-chain, without the need for regular commitments to L1.
+State pools use checkpointed state and lack exit time restrictions.

 In the future we expect to see hybrid solution using a mix of the above techniques.